rrousselGit/riverpod/README.md

 With the release of version 1.0.0, the syntax for interacting with providers changed.

-See [the migration guide](https://riverpod.dev/docs/migration/0.14.0_to_1.0.0/) for more informations
+See [the migration guide](https://riverpod.dev/docs/migration/0.14.0_to_1.0.0/) for more information

 ## Index